johnkharvey/7800_impossible_mission/html/all_rooms.md

 Impossible Mission contains a total of 32 rooms.

+There are 126 pieces of furniture scattered throughout the rooms.
+In a working copy of the game (such as Impossible Mission's PAL version or Possible Mission), 36 puzzle pieces will be scattered throughout the rooms, yielding an average of 2 puzzle pieces found for every 7 furniture items searched in the map.

 ### Yellow Rooms (8)

 **Yellow Room 1 - "Have a Ball"** | **Yellow Room 2**